transcom/mymove-docs/docs/adrs/0081-use-asdf-to-manage-node-and-golang-versions-in-development.md

 * Chosen Alternative: Use [asdf](https://asdf-vm.com/) to manage golang and node versions

+ADR-0056 notes that the original author would like to see asdf used for other tools (presumably such as node)

+> Admittedly we are not yet taking advantage of `asdf` for other tools, but I would like to see that happen.

-ADR-0056 notes the following as a disadvantage of using asdf for golang and node:
+ADR-0056 also lists the following as a disadvantage of using asdf for golang and node:

 > installing node, yarn, or golang with asdf and another one of the similar tools can cause conflicts depending on which
 > of the version manager tools is first in a particular path.